aws-samples/hyperledger-on-kubernetes/eks/README.md

 EFS utils is used to mount the EFS (Elastic File System) used to store the Hyperledger Fabric CA certs/keys.
 Instructions on how to do this are in the section 'Install EFS utils on each Kubernetes worker node' below.

 This README will focus on creating an EKS cluster using eksctl.
+For details on how to create a K8s cluster using KOPS see Appendix B in this README.

 ## Creating an EKS cluster using Cloud9 and eksctl